StackVista/stackstate-docs/setup/agent/k8sTs-agent-request-tracing.md

 Enabling trace header injection is a two-step process:

  1. Install the mutating webhook into the cluster by adding `--set http-header-injector-webhook.enabled=true` to the helm upgrade invocation when installing the StackState agent
- 2. For every pod that has a http server, place the annotation `http-header-injector.stackstate.io/inject: enabled` to have the sidecar injected.
+ 2. For every pod that has a endpoint which processes http(s) requests, place the annotation `http-header-injector.stackstate.io/inject: enabled` to have the sidecar injected.

 {% hint style="warning" %}
 **Enabling the mutating webhook will only take effect upon pod restart**